Angélica Lozano

-Angélica Lozano Correa (born 7 May 1976) is a Colombian lawyer, politician and LGBTQ+ rights activist.
-She is the first openly bisexual legislator in the history of Colombia.
-While in office, she has advocated for various human rights issues.
-One example is the push for same-sex partnership rights.
-Colombia legalized same-sex partnerships in 2011, and since her election to the Chamber of Representatives in 2014 Lozano remains outspoken on increasing the rights for same-sex partners.
-In 2014, Lozano dealt with controversy surrounding her own relationship with a fellow female Senator.
+Angélica Lisbeth Lozano Correa (born 7 May 1976) is a Colombian politician, activist, and congresswoman who has served as a Senator of Colombia from 2018 to 2026.
+Lozano previously served as a member of the Chamber of Representatives, Mayor of Chapinero under Mayor Luis Eduardo Garzón, and most recently as First Lady of Bogotá during the mayorship of her wife, Claudia López.

+Born in Bogotá, D.C., Lozano is the first openly gay member of the Congress of Colombia.
+She met Claudia López during her time in the Chamber of Representatives.

+A law graduate from the University of La Sabana, she was one of the leading advocates for the law that legalized same-sex marriage in 2011.

 Education

 Lozano received her law degree from the University of La Sabana, located seven miles north of Bogotá in the city of Chía.
 She also received informal education through the Leadership Program at the National Democratic Institute in 2004.
 In 2010, Lozano participated in the State Department Fellowship of Local and State level governments.